cerfacs-globc/icclim/doc/source/dev/bootstrap_architecture.rst

 - optimized union exceedance-day counts;
 - final output casting aligned with the trusted baseline dtype.

-The same compound leaf-mask architecture also supports percentile-tail unions such as ``> 95 doy_per OR <= 10 doy_per``.
-Those OR shapes stay in the compound family, but they reuse the same bootstrap leaf-mask combination strategy as the already validated percentile-interval workloads.
+The same compound component-mask architecture also supports percentile-tail unions such as ``> 95 doy_per OR <= 10 doy_per``.
+Those OR shapes stay in the compound family, but they reuse the same bootstrap component-mask combination strategy as the already validated percentile-interval workloads.